chito920/chito920/README.md

 - 👋 Hi, I’m @chito920
-- 🌱 I’m currently learning ...
-Python in my free time
+- 🌱 I’m currently learning Python in my free time.
+- ⭐ I am interested in contributing to free and open source software that interests me in any way I can.

 <!---
 chito920/chito920 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.